MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/install-report-builder.md

 Microsoft Report Builder is essential for users and administrators who need robust tools for creating detailed and customized paginated reports.

 If you have an administrator in your organization, you can ask them to install and configure Report Builder through the [Microsoft Endpoint Configuration Manager](#install-report-builder-with-microsoft-endpoint-configuration-manager).
-Administrators grant permission to download [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] from the web portal, and manage folders and permissions to reports and shared datasets saved to the report server.
+Administrators grant permission to download Report Builder from the web portal, and manage folders and permissions to reports and shared datasets saved to the report server.

 If you don't have an administrator and want to install Report Builder yourself, you can use other methods, including: